enesergun/enesergun/README.md

 ### Hi there 👋
-I started writing code with Python in early 2020 and ı continue to work on developing myself in the front end and I share what I have done in this process here in 2021.
+I started writing code with Python in early 2020 and ı continue to work on improving myself in the front end and I share what I have done in this process here in 2021.

 #### About Me